bogeeee/restfuncs/readme.md

 <br/>
 <br/>

+# Security

+## getXXX methods can be called via GET

+Methods starting with `get` can be called by http GET.
+This means, they can be triggered cross site, even in the context of the logged on user!
+Make sure these methods are [safe](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP), i.e., perform read-only operations only.

 ## Runtime arguments typechecking (shielding against evil input)

 Enforces all your func's arguments to deeply match the declared types.